peilun-he/PDSim/README.md

 $\sigma_{\chi}, \sigma_{\xi} \in \mathbb{R}^+$ are volatilities;
 $\lambda_{\chi}, \lambda_{\xi} \in \mathbb{R}$ are risk premiums;
-$W_t^{\chi*}$ and $W_t^{\xi*}$ are correlated standard Brownian Motions with correlation coefficient $\rho $.
+$W_t^{\chi*}$ and $W_t^{\xi*}$ are correlated standard Brownian Motions with correlation coefficient $\rho$.
-In the original Schwartz-Smith model (Schwartz & Smith, 2000), the parameter $\gamma$ is set to zero.
+In the original Schwartz-Smith model (Schwartz & Smith, 2000), $\xi$, the long-term factor, is geometric Brownian motion (gBm), that is $\gamma=0$.
+Historically, Casassus and Collin-Dufresne (2005) and Peters et al. (2013) considered the extended version of Schwartz-Smith model by introducing any
+$\gamma \ge 0$.
+Further, for consistency, we continue to refer to this model as Schwartz-Smith model.

+the parameter $\gamma$ is set to zero.
 However, Peters et al. (2013) extended this model to introduce flexibility for the mean-reversion parameter associated with the long-term factor to take on non-zero values.
 Throughout this application, we use Peters's extended model but, for consistency, we continue to refer to it as the Schwartz and Smith's model.
-Arbitrage-free pricing for the extended model has found application in agricultural commodity futures (Sørensen, 2002) and crude oil futures (Ames et al., 2020; Cortazar et al., 2019; Cortazar & Naranjo 2006).
+Arbitrage-free pricing for the extended model has found application in agricultural commodity futures (Sørensen, 2002), natural gas futures (Manoliu & Tompaidis, 2002) and crude oil futures (Ames et al., 2020; Cortazar et al., 2019;
+Cortazar & Naranjo, 2006).

 Theoretically, there are few constraints on parameters, apart from those outlined above, where $\kappa, \gamma, \sigma_{\chi},